tasb/ansible-full/labs/lab04.md

 ```

 Pay attention to the indentation.
 The `changed_when` option should be at the same level as the `register` option.

-On this task, you are using the `changed_when` option to change the result of the task to `Changed` when the `rc` attribute of the `redis_installed` variable is `0`.

-The `rc` attribute is the return code of the task.
-When the task runs without any error, the return code is `0`.

 Let's run the playbook again: